 Clay Technology Unit

-The Clay Technology Unit (CTU) is currently in development but aims to characterise the technological properties of clay materials and to provide interpretations and advice, as well as suggesting solutions to the problems that such materials cause.
+The Clay Technology Unit (CTU) aims to characterise the technological properties of clay materials and to provide interpretations and advice, as well as suggesting solutions to the problems that such materials cause and the challenges they pose.

 The use of clay materials is involved in many different industries, such as those dealing with disposal of nuclear wastes, ceramics, paints, coatings, paper production, absorbents, cosmetics and pharmaceuticals, to name but a few.
 All these industries face clay-related problems, the solutions to which require not only quantitative mineralogical analysis but determination of clay technological properties and interpretive skill with regard to the particular problem in hand.